spencertipping/ni/doc/ni_by_example.md

 ##Sort, Unique, and Count
 Sorting large amounts of data requires buffering to disk, and the vagaries of how this works internally is a source of headaches and slow performance.
 If your data is larger than a gigabyte uncompressed, you may want to take advantage of massively distributing the workload through Hadoop or PySpark operations.
-Or if you've made it this far in the tutorial, come work at [Factual](www.factual.com/jobs), where `ni` was developed, this tutorial was written, and we just made another huge addition to our cluster.

 If you're not convinced that anything could go slow in `ni`, let's try counting all of the letters in the dictionary